webix-hub/gitbook-webix-jet/details/app.md

 ...
 ```

+Events can be attached both in the app file and in view modules.

 For more details on events, read ["Events and Methods"](events.md) and ["Inner Events and Error Handling"](inner_events.md).

 ### <span id="call">app.callEvent("event:name")</span>

-Use this method to call an event:
+Use this method to call a custom event:

 ```js
 // views/data.js